-We were appointed by management on 15 March 2019 to audit the financial statements for the period ended 31 December 2020.
-Our total uninterrupted period of engagement is 3 years, covering the period ended 31 December 2020.
+We were appointed by management to audit the financial statements for the period ending 31 January 2020.
+Our total uninterrupted period of engagement is 1 year, covering the period ending 31 January 2020.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the company in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the group and the parent company in conducting our audit.